mattblack2809/mdwiki/README.md

 Features:

+* Listens on port 8000 or the port specified using -port=nnnn
+* File types handled as follows:
+    * .md files are converted to HTML (and cached)
+    * Setting -toc=true instructs pandoc to output a fully structered HTML document with a table of contents - useful if the documents are not well indexed
+    * HTML fragments are output (wrapped with a header, the path, and footer)
+    * HTML fully structured files are output with the path injected at the start of the body
+    * Other file types are output to the browser 'as is' with no extra path
 * Displays the path from the root (cwd) at the top of the page, with each level being a link (HTML anchor)
 * Clicking on any directory displayed in the path outputs a directory listing